Arthur Ochs Sulzberger Jr.: Affiliations

 Sulzberger played a central role in the development of the Times Square Business Improvement District, officially launched in January 1992, serving as the first chairman of that civic organization.

 Sulzberger helped to found and was a two-term chairman of the New York City Outward Bound organization, and currently serves on the board of the Mohonk Preserve.

 Activism

 Sulzberger was opposed to the Vietnam War and was arrested at protest rallies in the 1970s.

 Personal life

 Sulzberger married Gail Gregg in 1975, and the couple divorced in 2008.
-The couple have two children: a son, Arthur Gregg Sulzberger, and a daughter, Annie Sulzberger.
+The couple has two children: a son, Arthur Gregg Sulzberger, and a daughter, Annie Sulzberger.

-Sulzberger married Gabrielle Greene 2014, and the couple filed for divorce in 2020.
+Sulzberger married Gabrielle Greene in 2014, and the couple filed for divorce in 2020.